shu-william/restaurant-randomizer/README.md

 - Consider adding filters in favorites list, or a 'sort by' option (optional)
 - Adjust Yelp API calls to retrieve all relevant data as opposed to in groups of 20 (optional, would result in more calls used per search)
 - Adjust CSS layout to accommodate excess white space
+- Add loading icon when waiting to fetch API data

 ## Known bugs/issues
 - Borders do not fit the entire screen on all media sizes